victory118/RoboticsCapstone_ArTrack/README.md

 `$ roslaunch robot_control robot_control.launch`

 With the code from the previous section, you should see the rover move forwards.
 To stop the rover, type `Ctrl-C` to kill the program.
-Don't worry if the speed is too quick or too slow, we will calibrate this next week.
+Don'Camera calibratiot worry if the speed is too quick or too slow, we will calibrate this next week.

 ## Week 3: Calibration

-#### Camera calibration
+### Camera calibration

 Print out the provided checkerboard of alternating black and white squares.
 Measure the length of the squares and note this for later.
-My squares had length 0.02 meters, but it could also be something close to this value.
+My squares had length 0.025 meters, but it could also be something close to this value.
 Also count the number of squares in each dimension of the checkerboard.
 In the tutorial video, the checkerboard was size 11x9.
 My checkerboard was size 9x7.

 To begin calibration, open up two terminal windows in your Raspberry Pi.
 In one terminal window, run the launch file that starts the ROS camera node (called `raspicam_node`):